 Wellbeing, time management, revision strategies, growth mindsets, anxiety, stress and sleep hygiene, love and relationships, everyday sexism, LGBTQIA+.

-In addition these topics are underpinned by our 6th form lecture program.
-The following topics are being covered in 2019-2020: mental health awareness (with internationally renowned speakers such as Natasha Devon MBE and Dick Moore), gambling, teenagers and motoring law, living with HIV, as well as drawing upon popular speakers with compelling life stories.
+In addition, these topics are underpinned by our 6th form lecture program.
+The following topics have been covered by subject experts: teenagers and the law, teenage wellbeing and resilience, healthy relationships, pleasure traps and addictive behaviours, preparing for university as well as drawing upon popular speakers with compelling life stories.

-In the U6th form students also complete a roundabout of nine topics which includes: emotional wellbeing, pleasure traps and addictive tendencies, staying mentally healthy beyond school, the good lad, meeting and persuading, identity and sport, existential intelligence, shaping your leadership style and thinking outside the classroom.
+In the Upper Sixth, students also complete a roundabout of nine topics which includes topics such as: pleasure traps, existential intelligence, staying mentally healthy beyond school, the body language workshop, meeting and persuading, food talk, shaping your leadership style and critical thinking beyond the classroom.

 Finally, a number of aspects of PSHCE are also taught cross-curricularly throughout the school via weekly chapel services, both house and section assemblies, Biology lessons and Religious Studies.
 This is also underpinned in the School’s philosophy of the Other Half.
 Further information can be obtained by contacting the Rev’d Paul Gooding, Head of Wellbeing [email protected]